 The St. Jacobs & Aberfoyle Model Railway is located in the beautiful downtown core of St. Jacobs.
 This attraction is now owned and operated by Waterloo County Heritage Preservation Inc. a registered charity.
 Formerly the Aberfoyle Junction Model Railway, we are delighted with your support since our move to the village in 2013.

 ** Please note that the average height of our display is around 36″.
-Parents may bring their own step stools for their children to see better, if they wish. **
+Parents may bring their own step stools for their children to see better. **

 In 1982 AJ1 was moved about a kilometer up the road to a its own steel building.
 In this new home the original layout was expanded and dubbed as AJ2.
 The display grew to over 3000 square feet and operated in Aberfoyle until its last show on May 13th 2012.
 With the land that housed Aberfoyle Junction being developed, the display desperately needed a new home.

 With help and generosity of a few key people it was decided that the display would have a new home in St. Jacobs.
 The display was then cut into 45 sections, moved over 40km’s and reassembled in its present location downtown in the village, reopening on October 19th, 2013.
 The move took 20+ volunteers over 12,000 hours to complete.